-CIOs must plan for the complexities involved and first make sure that they have their operations and processes in place to manage a multi-cloud environment, he said.
+CIOs must for the complexities involved and make sure that they have their operations and processes in place to manage a multi-cloud environment, he said.
 They should manage and consolidate how they are consuming their resources, and consider how they are being billed for those resources, he added.

 Ensuring that the right APIs are in place so that systems can work together to create a seamless user experience with no lags or delays in service is crucial to multi-cloud management, according to Benjamin Moore's Pinnel.
 Internal coordination is also critical because it will require bringing together teams across application development, infrastructure, ERP and security, he added.

 Vendor management is another key consideration, Pinnel highlighted.

 "It is important to ask yourself what terms you can put into your contracts and service-level agreements that will not only ensure that proper security is in place, but also make certain that uptime and performance are up to par," he said.

 Multi-cloud management: Pressing pain points